 For anyone planning a trip to Iceland in March, our list of reasons to go should inspire your planning.
-For those not sure yet, keep reading and prepare to be convinced.
+For those not sure yet, keep reading and prepare to be convinced that the best time to visit Iceland is in March.

 While there are tons of things to do in Iceland throughout the year, the month of March has its own unique itinerary.
 Even though March is the low season in Iceland, there are an abundance of attractions and experiences to be discovered during this time.
 Let’s have a look at the many reasons you should definitely plan a trip to Iceland in March.